nwyrwas/nwyrwas/README.md

 # 👋 Hi, I'm Nick Wyrwas (@nwyrwas)

 Welcome to my GitHub!
-I’m a **Software Engineer** and **Marine Corps veteran** currently pursuing a **Bachelor's Degree in Computer Science - Software Engineering** at **Southern New Hampshire University**.
+I’m a **Software Engineering Student** and **Marine Corps veteran** currently pursuing a **Bachelor's Degree in Computer Science - Software Engineering** at **Southern New Hampshire University**.
 With a strong problem-solving mindset and a disciplined work ethic, I specialize in full-stack development, AI, and machine learning, driven by a passion for tackling complex challenges.

 ### 🔍 About Me
 - 👨‍💻 I’m focused on **software engineering**, with a deep interest in **AI/ML**, **full-stack development**, and **cloud computing**.